bd-j/forcepho/docs/inputs.md

 Imaging data
 ------------

-|Codename| expects imaging data with certain properties, which will be converted
-to an internal storage format generally during "pre-processing".
+Forcepho expects imaging data with certain properties, which will be converted to an internal storage format generally during "pre-processing".
 These properties are: